dishant11max/recur/README.md

 # recur
-Recur is a brutal minimalist Eternal Recurrence tracker — a reminder to live today like you’d choose it again forever.
+Recur is a brutal minimalist Eternal Recurrence tracker,a reminder to live today like you’d choose it again forever.